Skip to main content

 What Is the Recommended Monitoring Schedule?

-The period of most rapid typically occurs within the first 12 to 24 months after initiating anastrozole therapy.
+The period of most rapid bone loss typically occurs within the first 12 to 24 months after initiating anastrozole therapy.
 For this reason, clinical guidelines recommend a follow-up DEXA scan approximately 12 months after your first dose.
 This first follow-up scan is a critical data point.

 It reveals how your individual physiology is responding to the hormonal changes induced by the medication.
 Subsequent monitoring frequency is then tailored to your specific situation, based on the results of this scan and your overall risk profile.
 For individuals with normal baseline BMD and minimal changes after the first year, subsequent scans may be less frequent.
 For those showing accelerated loss or who already have osteopenia, yearly monitoring might be appropriate.